RePRGM/rePRGM.github.io/_posts/2023-03-09-lets-make-tools-part-1.md

 As an overview, all we are doing in this procedure is looping through every word in our wordlist, prepending our website url to it, making a request, and checking the response status code.

 The `newHttpClient` procedure should be simple to understand.
-It is how we create an HTTP client (instance).
+It is how we create a HTTP client (instance).

 There are optional parameters.
 The important one here is the sslContext parameter.
 This tells the client what to do with SSL/TLS certifications.
 If we wanted to ignore them, we can use this parameter to do so.